 2.2.2.
 Spectra extraction from hyperspectral images

 Hyperspectral images were converted to pseudo-color images.
 Pseudo colour images were generated after manually choosing three bands which produced visibly good contrast between sepals and the background.
 These images were manually annotated with a separate polygon indicating the boundary of each individual sepal.
 These polygons were converted to pixel masks, which indicated whether or not a pixel was included in the set of pixels belonging to the particular sepal.
 At sepal edges, because of blurring effects, there is some uncertainty in which pixels to include.
 For this annotation, we favoured keeping pixels only if they were substantially sepal containing.
-The pixel spectra of each sepal were collected and then passed to analysis.
+The spectrum of each pixel was collected and then passed to analysis.

 The Darwin annotation tool from V7 labs was used to perform annotation (https://darwin.v7labs.com).
 Annotations were used to extract sepal pixel spectra using a custom Python image processing pipeline.